 From June 1 to December 20, 2018 ELL became the site of activity for “Building A Comprehensive Online Portal for Electronic Literature Works (COPE).”
 A preservation project funded by the Andrew W. Mellon Foundation, “COPE” saw the production of the ELO Repository and the ingestion of metadata from seven collections owned and/or managed by the Electronic Literature Organization.
 Since completing the project in December, Grigar and Schiller and other members of the ELL Team have continued to expand the collections to 20.

-Along with work on the ELO Repository during 2018-19, members of the ELL Team have also reconstituted frAme, the journal published by the trAce Online Writing Centre, and Deena Larsen’s Kanji Kus; conducted five Traversals of hypertext literature from the late 1990s to early 2000s, inventoried the ELO Repository for all Flash and Shockwave e-lit work in preparation for the submission of a NEH HCRR grant in July 2019 and begun work on their book, Rebooting Electronic Literature, Volume 2.
+Along with work on the ELO Repository during 2018-19, members of the ELL Team have also reconstituted frAme, the journal published by the trAce Online Writing Centre, and Deena Larsen’s Kanji Kus; conducted five Traversals of hypertext literature from the late 1990s to early 2000s, inventoried the ELO Repository for all Flash and Shockwave e-lit work in preparation for the submission of a NEH HCRR grant in July 2019 and began work on their book, Rebooting Electronic Literature, Volume 2.